What’s competitive intelligence? The Wikipedia says:

 8. If you decide to purchase access to information sources, only buy one at a time.
 Use that source as much as you can (squeeze it dry) until you realize you should eliminate it or augment it with another purchased source.

 CI, like knowledge management, needs people to be continuously involved and engaged.
 CI is really just a focused type of knowledge management.
 Therefore, people with good PKM skills should also be better contributors to CI.

 In How to Map Sources for a Competitive Intelligence Project, Cate Farrall provides a basic set up guide to those practicing CI, and describes a 3 step process.

-This map can also be used as a way to initially set up the Seek part of a personal knowledge management framework.
-Once your PKM objective(s) is clear, then identify one or more resources from each part of the map.
+This map can also be used as a way to initially set up the Seek part of a personal knowledge mastery framework.
+Once your PKM objective(s) is/are clear, then identify one or more resources from each part of the map.
 This should give a fairly broad selection of knowledge resources.